MuhammedKalkan/Anyka-Camera-Firmware/README.md

 But make sure you try SD Card method first and see apps and scripts are working for you.

-Then you can create your custom firmware or if you are sure use the one in
+Then you can create your custom firmware or if you are sure that you dont have any different drivers as listed below use the one in Releases

-Releases

 Camera Sensors included in this repo are gc1084,gc1054, gc1034, H62 , H63.
 If yours is different (check /usr/modules and look for .ko files), use your own drivers .
 Look at [here](https://github.com/MuhammedKalkan/Anyka-Camera-Firmware?tab=readme-ov-file#different-hardware)

 Wifi Sensors included in this repo are rtl8188fu,atbm603x_wifi_usb, ssv6x5x.
 If yours is different  (check /usr/modules and look for .ko files), use your own drivers .
 Look at [here](https://github.com/MuhammedKalkan/Anyka-Camera-Firmware?tab=readme-ov-file#different-hardware)

 Also note that anyka_ipc app wont be on flash.
-There is just now enough room.
+There is just not enough room.
 You can use it via sdcard if you like later

 ## Before Beginning